 An excellent landscape evergreen because of its dense, compact and columnar habit of growth; keeps its lower branches longer than other pines, becoming more open and picturesque at maturity; hardy and adaptable to dry soils, but slow growing

 Swiss Stone Pine is primarily valued in the landscape for its distinctively pyramidal habit of growth.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The needles remain dark green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Swiss Stone Pine is a dense evergreen tree with a strong central leader and a distinctive and refined pyramidal form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.